microsoft/coe-starter-kit/coe-cli/docs/aa4am/key-concepts.md

 #### Install Automation

-The COE CLI application assumes that an Azure DevOps organization and project have already been created.
+The CoE CLI application assumes that an Azure DevOps organization and project have already been created.

 The install performs the following key steps:

 1. Install Azure DevOps Extensions defined in [AzureDevOpsExtensionsDetails.json](../../config/AzureDevOpsExtensionsDetails.json)

    a.
 New extensions can be added from https://marketplace.visualstudio.com/item.
-Visit each extension and add the publisher and them **itemName** from the query string in the browser
+Visit each extension and add the publisher and the **itemName** from the query string in the browser

 2. Clone Azure Templates https://github.com/microsoft/coe-alm-accelerator-templates.git into a Azure DevOps git repository named **pipelines** by default